 Veteran Filipino designers and CDAP co-founders Brian Tenorio (left) from Brian Tenorio & Co. and Dan Matutina (right) from Hydra Design Group share a light moment during a discussion at the last CREATE Philippines 2017.

-The 12th edition of IFEX Philippines is organized by the Center for International Trade Expositions and Missions (CITEM), the export promotion arm of the Department of Trade and Industry (DTI), with support from the Department of Agriculture (DA) and the Bureau of Fisheries and Aquatic Resources (BFAR).
+The Center for International Trade Expositions and Missions, the export promotion arm of the Department of Trade and Industry, has partnered with the Communication Design Association of the Philippines to enhance the country’s pool of creative talents through CREATE Philippines.

 For its second edition, CREATE Philippines, the country’s first international creative industry trade event, will host a series of masterclasses designed to develop the artistic and entrepreneurial skills of professionals and students alike in the communication design industry.